MileHacker Logo

 • Greeting Customs: "Namaste" (palms joined) is a respectful gesture, universally appropriate.
 Handshakes are common among men and with Westerners.

-• Appropriate Attire: Modest clothing, especially for women, ensuring shoulders and knees are covered.
+• Appropriate Attire: Modest clothing, especially for ladies, ensuring shoulders and knees are covered.
 This applies for general outings and religious sites.

 • Dining & Tipping: Eat with your right hand if not using cutlery.
 Avoid wasting food.
-Tipping 5-10% is customary in sit-down restaurants, not in very basic eateries.
+Tipping 5-10% is customary in sit-full-service restaurants, not in very basic eateries.

-• Photography: Ask permission before taking photos of people, especially women and children.
+• Photography: Get consent before photographing people, particularly women and kids.
 Some religious sites or museums have restrictions or fees.

 Cultural Sensitivities